 EU: Google shopping search reforms working

-EU Commissioner Vestager gave qualified approval to Google's changes.
+EU Commissioner Vestager gave qualified approval to the changes put in place.

 Despite ongoing complaints from Google’s European shopping rivals, the European Commission chief said the changes Google has made appear to be working.
 European Competition Commissioner Margrethe Vestager is quoted by Reuters explaining that rivals now have greater visibility in search results and there are more clicks being driven to their sites.